 Below is an idea of how you can take advantage of these resources.

-AIMBE has launched a new lecture series on the campuses of colleges and universities across the country on “The Science of Failed Public Policy–Why Congress Doesn’t Fund Medical Innovation,” hosted by AIMBE Executive Director Milan Yager.
-Contact firstname.lastname@example.org to schedule a fall lecture on your campus.
+AIMBE launched a lecture series on the campuses of colleges and universities across the country on “The Science of Failed Public Policy–Why Congress Doesn’t Fund Medical Innovation,” hosted by AIMBE Executive Director Milan Yager.
+Contact email@example.com to schedule a fall lecture on your campus.

 AIMBE provides resources to look-up your Members of Congress, write a letter to your lawmakers, schedule appointments with your elected officials, information on hosting a congressional lab tour, and more.
 Get engaged and use these resources to get active on your campus.